 A list of 32nd Station Hospital members compiled for the unit’s 1982 reunion listed Mary L. Brady as being someone the reunion committee was unable to contact due to an outdated address; the last one on file for her was 704 Eighth Avenue in Brooklyn, New York.
 I have been unable to learn anything else about this nurse.

 It appears that 1st Lieutenant Brammer joined the 32nd Station Hospital with the rest of the unit’s female personnel on December 29, 1942 at Camp Kilmer, New Jersey.
-Her “Report of Nursing Activities – 1943” narrates all events from that point forward (always as “we”) with personal touches that suggest she was a member of the unit from the very beginning.
-If this is correct, she was mentioned in 2nd Lieutenant Dorothy Mowbray’s unpublished manuscript, which, when describing the chaos at Camp Kilmer, states:
+An August 23, 1945 article in the St. Ansgar Enterprise (“Captain Helen W. Brammer Awarded the Bronze Star Medal for Meritorious Duty”) stated that she had served in the same station hospital “since December, 1942.”
+Given that she was the only 32nd Station Hospital nurse in the unit with the rank of 1st lieutenant until October 1943, she was most likely the unit’s chief nurse from the very beginning.
+If so, she was mentioned in 2nd Lieutenant Dorothy Mowbray’s unpublished manuscript, which, when describing the chaos at Camp Kilmer, stated:

 The uncertainty, noise and tension were great.
 It is a wonder that the chief nurse did not lose her mind, but she had one of the best qualifications for her position, and that is an admirable disposition.